Compare Withings ScanWatch Light vs Garmin Forerunner 570

 Product 1: Withings ScanWatch Light

-Third-party syncing is a plus, with repeated mentions of Apple Health, Google Fit, Strava, and Samsung Health integration.
+Third-party support is mainly sync-based, with evidence for Google Fit, Strava, and Samsung Health rather than on-watch apps.

 Product 2: Garmin Forerunner 570